Search

 Along with the snapshot scenarios, the battle scenarios help tell the story, too.
 And we have plenty of them; at least one battle scenario accompanies every operational scenario.
 So you’ll get to fight with the German battleship Tirpitz, which fought no battles and is best known for her role as a high-value target for British airmen.
 We get to see why the British were so obsessed with sinking her – she truly is an enormous threat to the Allied convoys and their escorts.

-You can order Arctic Convoy (Playbook Edition) right here.
+You can order North Cape right here.

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and NASA Journalist in Space finalist, he has published a great many books, games and articles on historical subjects; people are saying that some of them are actually good.
-He lives in Birmingham, Alabama with his wife, three children, and new puppy.
+He lives in Birmingham, Alabama with his wife and three children.
 He misses his lizard-hunting Iron Dog, Leopold.

 NOW SHIPPING